 The incubation period is usually around 10 days or anywhere between 8-14 days.
 In some cases (for example following blood/plasma transfusions) it can be up to 28 days.

 Until the beginning of regular measles vaccinations in 1969, Czechoslovakia experienced approximately 50 thousand infections each year.
 With the onset of the collective immunization program, the number of cases dwindled and from 1982, only a handful of cases occurred each year.

 Within the last couple of years however, collective immunization has been decreasing and the amount of infections is yet again on the rise.
-In 2014, there was a recorded increase in cases at Ústí nad Labem and last year alone, 130 people were infected in the Moravian-Silesian region.

 How is measles treated?

 There is no specific medication available to treat measles.
 It is a viral disease and therefore it cannot be treated using antibiotics.
 Doctors therefore recommend symptomatic treatment instead which focuses on the treatment of the symptoms instead (such as the fever).
 Complicated cases may even require hospitalization.